Get more information about Monterey Peninsula College by clicking links below:

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how this school compares against other community colleges in Monterey and the community colleges in California as a whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how MPC compares against other community colleges in Monterey and the community colleges in California as a whole.

 Specialized Programs & Accreditations